Looking to buy a Windows Phone? Want to find out what is the best Windows smartphone in 2015? Then you've come to the

 Microsoft is currently the primary manufacturer producing Windows Phone 8 devices, which is no surprise given that the company not only created Windows Phone but bought Nokia’s smartphone manufacturing arm.

-However, there are still other manufacturers who build Windows smartphones and with Windows 10 for phones on the way the OS is seemingly in the mobile market for the long term.
+However, there are still other manufacturers who build Windows smartphones and with Windows 10 for phones almost here the OS is seemingly in the mobile market for the long term.

 Since the update to Windows Phone 8.1 it’s got even better, with enhanced features such as Cortana making their way to UK phones.
 Windows 10 Mobile makes things even better, with a more intuitive layout, upgrades to Cortana and more.